Judecoin/judecoin/contrib/gitian/README.md

 su - gitianuser

 GH_USER=YOUR_GITHUB_USER_NAME
-VERSION=v0.17.2.0
+VERSION=v0.18.0.0
 ```

-Where `GH_USER` is your Github user name and `VERSION` is the version tag you want to build.
+Where `GH_USER` is your GitHub user name and `VERSION` is the version tag you want to build.
+The `gitian-build.py`'s `--setup` switch will also refresh the environment of any stale files and submodules.

 Setup for LXC: